photoprism/photoprism-docs/docs/getting-started/updates.md

 ### Docker Compose ###

-Open a terminal on your server, and run the following commands to pull the latest container image and restart PhotoPrism:
+Open a terminal and change to the directory where your `docker-compose.yml` is located.
+Now run the following commands to pull the latest Docker image and restart your instance in the background:

 ```
 docker-compose pull photoprism